squareops/road-to-devops/Level-2/M7-WebApp3Tier-MERN/L01-MERN.md

 5. In the loadbalancer security group, just allow ports 80 and 443 from everywhere (0.0.0.0)
 6. In the application security group, allow traffic from loadbalancer security group
 7. domain management is done using AWS ROUTE 53
+8. Network stack deployed can be used in production environments
+9. CI/CD setup for both backend and frontend
+10.